Skip links

 4. Theta Waves (4 – 8 Hz)

-Theta brain waves tends to be much higher in people with ADHD, which results in a dreamlike state of mind wandering along with random insights and connections that make many ADHDers excellent at divergent thinking.
+Theta brain waves tend to be much higher in people with ADHD, which results in a dreamlike state of mind wandering along with random insights and connections that make many ADHDers excellent at divergent thinking.

 Generally, if you want to focus better at work and get out of a motivational slump then you’re going to want to entrain higher brainwave frequencies like gamma or beta brain waves.